GIJack/harbor-wave/README.md

 You may add terse at the end of a list command for a CSV list instead of tabbed tables

 Show you Digital Ocean account balance.
-NOTE, you cannot add funds via the API.
+NOTE, you cannot add funds with this tool
 ```
 harbor-wave list money-left
 ```